bobandash/synqsell_shopify/README.md

     aws secretsmanager get-secret-value --secret-id <DB_SECRETS_ARN> --query 'SecretString.password' --output text
    ```
     - `<DB_SECRETS_ARN>` - Found in the CloudFormation/SAM outputs after deployment.
-6. Create an .env file inside the working directory and copy and paste the values in the .sample.env
+6. Create a .env file inside the working directory and copy and paste the values in the .sample.env
    - `<DATABASE_URL>` - postgresql://postgres:<DB_PASSWORD>@localhost:8886/postgres, with the DB_PASSWORD being the password you obtained in step 5
    - `<AWS_ACCESS_KEY_ID>` and `<AWS_SECRET_ACCESS_KEY>` - Generated and stored in Prerequisites Step 4's first subsection
    - `<STRIPE_SECRET_API_KEY>` and `<REACT_APP_STRIPE_PUBLISHABLE_KEY>` - Generated and stored in Prerequisites Step 3